 - Quaternary geochronology.
 Understanding when these moraines and other land forms were created adds a temporal context of the glacial advances (cooling) and retreats (warming).
 In Patagonia we used cosmogenic nuclide surface-exposure dating to determine when large boulders were deposited on top of moraines.
 Longer exposures to cosmogenic radiation allow for more 10Be and 26Al to be created within the quartz found in these boulders.

 - Soil formation and the application of soil science to address geologic problems.
 Once the glaciers deposit the sediment, soil formation starts within these deposits and they are physically and chemically changed.
 The exact processes that are active will depend on the climate and living organisms of the region, but it will also depend on the landscape and the types of minerals found within the deposit.
 A surprising amount can be learned about past environments by studying the soil that exists in a region.

-Lecturer Douglass in the news
+Assistant Teaching Professor Douglass in the news